MichaelAquilina/zsh-you-should-use/README.md

 Contributing
 ------------

 Pull requests and Feedback are welcome!
-Feel free to open any issues that you find :tada:
+Feel free to open an issue for any bugs that you find! :tada: